rousarp/lab_obsah/_help/changing-your-email-options-for-a-course-project-or-club.md

 help_tags:
   - Nastavení
 help_category:
-  - Courses Projects and Clubs
+  - Kurzy projekty a skupiny
-  - Using Courses Projects and Clubs
+  - Používání kurzů, projektů a skupin
 ---
 1. In order to change the amount and types of emails you receive that alert you to new activity in your Course, Project, or Club you need to first log into the OpenLab.
 Once logged in, click the <strong>My OpenLab</strong> dropdown menu.